Easy recipes from around the World, including Great British classics, dinners and snacks

 Campfire Stew Recipe

-This post may contain affiliate links.
-As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.
+This post contains affiliate links.
+As an Amazon Associate, I may earn a small commission from qualifying purchases, at no additional cost to you.

-I know we like a bit of spice in this house, but this isn't overly spicy so fear not.
-In fact, the next time I make it I'll add more spice, so there!
+I know we like a bit of spice in this house, but this isn't overly spicy, so fear not.
+In fact, the next time I make it, I'll add more spice, so there!

 So, what exactly is campfire stew?

-Technically it is a stew you cook over a campfire, but this recipe has become very popular to cook at home, thanks to Slimming World.
+Technically, it is a stew you cook over a campfire, but this recipe has become very popular to cook at home, thanks to Slimming World.

 This is a good job since I wouldn't fancy cooking this actually around a campfire, thank goodness for slow cookers!